-Last July, the UK government changed its advice for Tunisia meaning that British holidaymakers can now travel to the majority of the country.
-As a result, and reflecting the interest we've had from customers, we have restarted our flight and holiday programme to North African country.
-We have three weekly flights to Enfidha, from Manchester, London Gatwick and Birmingham, expanding to include Glasgow from April and Newcastle and London Stansted from May.
+In summer 2017, the UK government changed its advice for Tunisia, meaning that British holidaymakers can now travel to the majority of the country.
+As a result, and reflecting the interest we've had from customers, we restarted our flight and holiday programme to North African country, and we’ve been expanding our programme there in line with its popularity.

 Tunisia has been a popular tourist destination for decades.
 Thomas Cook first opened an office there in 1902 and in the fifties a thriving tourism industry emerged along its sandy Mediterranean coastline and cosmopolitan capital Tunis.
 Following a period of growth which started in the 1990s, by 2010 it was welcoming seven million foreign tourists a year.

 It has been a popular destination for our customers too.
 Thomas Cook took more than 200,000 UK holidaymakers to Tunisia in 2014 across the summer and winter seasons.
 However, in June 2015 tragedy struck when a gunman killed thirty eight people at a beachfront hotel in Sousse, thirty of whom were British tourists.